getgrav/grav-learn/pages/04.plugins/03.event-hooks/docs.md

 #### onAfterFolderProcessed (disabled by default)

 After a folder is parsed and processed.
-This is fired for **every foplder** in the Grav system.
+This is fired for **every folder** in the Grav system.
 This is disabled by default for performance reasons.

+[plugintutorial]: plugin-tutorial
+[lifecycle]: ../advanced/grav-lifecycle
+[advanced]: ../advanced